Have Questions?

 507-664-9407

-Omada Behavioral Health Services is 12.3 miles from Faribault, MN
+Omada Behavioral Health Services is 12.3 miles from Faribault, Minnesota

 Like other drug and alcohol rehab programs, Omada Behavioral Health Services is dedicated to long term recovery for drug and alcohol addicts living in the local community.
 As such, this drug and alcohol rehab program has been providing services like behavior modification, trauma-related counseling, relapse prevention, anger management, trauma therapy, substance abuse counseling approach and more, which is in line with its philosophy of the treatments that actually work to help addicts recover from their condition (s).